Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to a symbol of evil or something associated with malevolent forces, often linked to the number 666 in the Bible.
-The phrase is not about a literal "mark" but a figurative reference to something sinister or diabolical.
+The idiom is not about a literal "mark" but a figurative reference to something sinister or diabolical.

 Origin: